 Since the grant of these share options on June 23, 2021, the trading price of our ordinary shares has declined significantly such that these share options no longer provide the retention incentive and motivation that the compensation committee intended.
 We evaluated several alternatives to the Option Exchange for remaining competitive within our industry, including granting additional share options or restricted share unit awards, exchanging underwater share options for full value ordinary shares or exchanging underwater share options for a cash payment.
 While equity awards and cash compensation are part of our overall compensation packages, we do not believe that relying exclusively on such approaches is an ideal use of our resources.
 For example, granting additional share options or restricted share unit awards would cause further dilution to our current shareholders.
 And, if our equity compensation is not competitive and retentive, we could be forced to increase cash compensation, which will reduce the resources we have allocated to meeting our business goals and objectives.
-Accordingly, we determined that the Option Exchange best balanced our goals of motivating, retaining and incentivizing our employees while at the same time not continuing to dilute shareholders or unnecessarily suing cash resources.
-We have decided that executive officers who received share options on June 23, 2021 under the 2018 Plan should be eligible for the Option Exchange, as they currently hold approximately 55% of the share options eligible for the Option Exchange.
-As such, if we were to exclude them, we may not fully achieve the intentions of the program with respect to retention and dilution.
+Accordingly, we determined that the Option Exchange best balanced our goals of motivating, retaining and incentivizing our employees while at the same time not continuing to dilute shareholders or unnecessarily using cash resources.
+We have decided that executive officers who received share options on June 23, 2021 under the 2018 Plan should be eligible for the Option Exchange, as they currently hold approximately 55% of the share options dilution.
 In addition, during this critical time for the organization, we need to keep our executives incentivized in order to maintain continuity and to increase the likelihood of achieving significant milestones that would bring value to the organization and our shareholders.
-Accordingly, we determined that the Option Exchange was the most attracti
+Accordingly, we determined that the Option Exchange was the most attractive alternative for shareholders, as more fully explained below.